hmcts/sscs-ccd-definitions/README.md

 Upload the created AAT and PROD Excel versions to Confluence and put a message on the sscs-ccd slack channel

+Note, the CaseTypeTab doesn't change the value to PROD, so you have to manually edit it.

 ## Load a CCD definition to your local environment

 Once version 5.2.02 appears in the ACR, you can run the following command to upload it to your local CCD Docker environment.